hasan469328/fairy-tale-traeasures/README.md

 This website was developed by Md Hasanur Rahman, a full-stack developer with a passion for building beautiful and functional web applications.
 You can check out his other projects on [gitHub](https://github.com/hasan469328).

-If you have any questions or feedback about the American Cuisine website, feel free to reach out to John via email at hasanur.68.bd@gmail.com.
+If you have any questions or feedback about the
+Fairy Tale Treasures website, feel free to reach out to us via email at hasanur.68.bd@gmail.com.

 ## Live Site